metacpan/metacpan-cpan-extracted/distros/E/Error-Show/README.md

 }
 ```

-### Syntax Checking String `eval`, without execution
+### Syntax Checking String `eval`, Without Execution

 A block eval will have it's syntax checked during normal compilation time.
 A
 string eval is checked at run time and it uses the same variable `$@` to
 report syntax errors and run time errors.

-In addition it executes the code
-immediately on success, so you don not have the ability to simply check the
-syntax directly and actually distinguish between syntax and runtime errors, and
-also not cause side effects of executing the eval.
+Together these limitation make it impossible to distinguish between syntax
+errors and runtime errors (without some kind of heavy error lookup).
+The code
+is also executed immediately.

-To work around it, and have `Error::Show` still provide context information,
+To work around these limitations, and have `Error::Show` still provide context
-wrap your eval string with an anonymous subroutine.
-The eval result will be
+information, start by wrapping your eval string with "sub { ... }.
+The eval
-code ref  which you can execute if the syntax was correct.
+result will be code ref if syntactically correct.
+Otherwise the error in `$@`
+is the syntax error string, which can be feed directly into `Error::Show`.
+The code ref is executed in a block eval, which if dies from an exception will
+place the runtime error in `$@`, which again can be used in `Error::Show`.
+As an example:

 ```perl
 Example: Separate compiling/syntax checking from eval execution